 He got his break when he posted a video of himself eating species like goldfish and scorpions.
 His unmatched willingness to try new things and constant positivity give his blog a unique aura.
 It is safe to say that Louis Cole is not like all the other travel influencers.

 Cole, through his work, is trying to inspire social change.
-Earlier this year, he ended his typical vlog series to focus on his organization ‘The Social Club’ that supports struggling influencers along with working on social projects.
+Earlier this year, he ended his typical vlog series to focus on his organization ‘The Social Club’ which supports struggling influencers along with working on social projects.

 Jennifer is a passionate photographer and a curious traveler.
-Born in England, raised in Amsterdam, she started her career as a photographer and soon found her true calling.
+Born in England, and raised in Amsterdam, she started her career as a photographer and soon found her true calling.

-Her interest in traveling piqued as she attended international schools and developed friendships with people from around the world.
+Her interest in traveling was piqued as she attended international schools and developed friendships with people from around the world.
 Apart from being a full-time blogger and photographer, she is also the developer of a photo-editing application.